andytudhope/living-blue-book/source/surrender/kramat.md

-carved out by what really lasts and a white stone so bright that when the living come to reflect, they can barely open their eyes again in the overwhelming light that lives still.
+carved out by what really lasts and a white stone so bright that when the living come to reflect, they can barely open their eyes in the overwhelming light that lives still.